-You know the importance of the early years and want the best for your children but what makes a good child care program?
+You know the importance of the early years and want the best for your children, but what makes a good daycare program?

 The programs that are doing it right understand the crucial role they play in supporting the early years.
 They take pride in being early childhood educators (ECEs).
 They see the benefits of structured and unstructured play, and prioritize the importance of physical literacy, physical activity, and all the tools kids need for emotional and academic success as they grow older.

 But how is a parent to know if their kid’s child care center provides the right programs?
 We turned to Active for Life contributor and child development expert Dawne Clark to help generate this list of go-to questions parents can ask potential child care programs.

 What to ask your early childhood educator about physical literacy and physical activity:

 - Young children need to move and be physically active.
 What do you see as important about physical literacy and physical activity for children?
 What do the other parents who are part of the centre’s community feel is important?